 A long time ago I wrote a post on the shadowy industry of selling fake followers on Twitter.
-At the time it was possible to buy thousands or even millions of Twitter followers, guaranteed within a few days following payment.
+In that post I found that it was possible to buy thousands or even millions of Twitter followers, guaranteed within a few days following payment.
 I used a company called Devumi to test this process using a dummy Twitter account @not_zodiacmedia.
 There were many companies offering the same sort of service, but Devumi had the slickest looking site and were marginally cheaper than the competition so they won my business.
 At the time of the post Twitter’s IPO was in progress, and their IPO share price, and therefore valuation as a company, was driven strongly by their reported ‘Monthly Active Users’ (MAUs).
 By investigating and writing about the phenomenon of fake followers, I wanted to highlight that investors should take the MAUs figure with a pinch of salt.

 Last week I received an email out of the blue from the Federal Trade Commission as follows: